hkobir/dependency-injection-android/README.md

 ## Instruction :
-Android dependency Injection: Provide dependent object outside of the class rather than titely cuppoled created object inside a class.
+Android dependency Injection: Provide dependent object outside of the class rather than tightly coupled as created object inside a class.

 =>2 types of DI: 1)Manual DI 2)Automatic DI